tus/tus-v2/draft-ietf-resumable-uploads-protocol.md

 # Introduction

 HTTP already provides resumable downloads using the `Range` header.
 However, on its own HTTP does not contain a standardized mechanism for resumable uploads.
 This has lead to a situation where many web services implement a proprietary solution for handling connection issues during file uploads.
 Such a scattered landscape makes it impossible to develop clients with resumable upload capabilities in a generic approach without focusing on specific, proprietary solutions.
+It also limits the benefits of resumable uploads to web services that can free up the resources to implement this.

-Resumable uploads allow to resume a previously interrupted uploaded and continue the data transfer where it was left without the need of transferring the previous file content again.
+Resuming a previously interrupted upload continues the data transfer where it left off, without the need to transfer the first part again.
 This capability is especially important in applications handling large files or operating in areas with unreliable network infrastructure.
-The upload interruptions can occur voluntarily, i.e. the end-user wants to pause the upload, or involuntarily, i.e. the network connection drops.
+Upload interruptions can occur voluntarily, i.e. the end-user wants to pause the upload, or involuntarily, i.e. the network connection drops.

 This protocol specifies an approach for clients and servers to implement resumable uploads on top of HTTP/1.1 and HTTP/2, allowing the reuse of existing infrastructure.